 - Miller Nash, Partner and Seattle Litigation Practice Group Chair | 1992 – 2010

-Dan is a member of the Washington State Bar Association and has served and continues to serve as special district counsel for the Washington State Bar Disciplinary Committee.
+Dan is a member of the Washington State Bar Association and has served as special district counsel for the Washington State Bar Disciplinary Committee for many years.
 He is admitted to the United States Federal Court of Claims, Ninth and Fifth Circuit Court of Appeals, and numerous United States district courts.
-He has served as an arbitrator for the King County Superior Court for the last 20 years.
+He has served as an arbitrator for the King County Superior Court for the last 25+ years.